theArtofStructure/theartofstructure.github.io/_pages/about.md

   - /about.html
 ---
-![Editing a markdown file for a talk](/images/logo.png) Welcome to my homepage, T♥ of structure!
+![Editing a markdown file for a talk](/images/logo.png) Welcome to my homepage, T♥ of sTrucTure!

 About me
 ======